 Positively Radiant Daily Cleansing Pads are a convenient way to cleanse skin gently.
 Aveeno boasts about the soy in these dual-textured pads, but there isn’t enough of it to amount to a single bean.
 The water-based formula is composed of mild detergent cleansing agents.
 However, the cleansing agents’ mildness means they won’t do a thorough job of dissolving makeup and removing excess surface oil.
 Unlike several other cleansing cloths/wipes, this product does need to be rinsed.
 Left on the skin, it leaves a slightly sticky finish, and the strong fragrance from these pads isn’t what you’d want to leave on your skin all day or night.
-The textured side of the pads allows for exfoliation during cleansing, and I am pleased to report this aspect of the pads is also gentle and fairly nonabrasive.
+The textured side of the pads allows for exfoliation during cleansing, and we are pleased to report this aspect of the pads is also gentle and fairly nonabrasive.
 These pads are best for someone with normal to dry skin who does not wear much makeup, or who is prepared to use these pads with a separate makeup remover.

 These dual-textured cleansing pads, moistened with foaming skin-conditioning cleansers and natural soy, help even out skin tone and texture for brighter, naturally radiant skin.